How to Study Geology

 - They enable students to prepare more effectively for quizzes and exams.

-- They provide opportunity to compare class notes and discuss what was covered during lectures and labs.
+- They provide opportunities to compare class notes and discuss what was covered during lectures and labs.

 - They allow students to cover more material than any one student could cover on their own.